In this Article:

 How have we found the best Asana alternatives for you to consider?
 By looking at a huge number of reviews, discussions, and user feedback comments, we’ve discovered what people like about this tool and what they feel it lacks.
 We’ve then compared the points that users value most highly against other tools on the market that carry out similar functions.

-Taking all these points into account, we’ve compared the main competitors in the market for Asana competitors project management software tools.
+Taking all these points into account, we’ve compared the main tools in the market for project management software similar to Asana.
 This lets you see at a glance how each stacks up and what key advantages it offers over its rivals.
-What are the best free Asana alternatives for different teams?
+What are the top complimentary solutions to Asana for various teams?

 Name | User rating | Good for | Key benefits |